jacekturek/RELATIONAL_SIG_DATABASE/README.md

 > ℹ️ interesting about SEO:
 - https://www.wordstream.com/blog/ws/2022/10/20/social-signals-for-seo

+> The goal is to show how it looks in practice in the social media pages.

 This project will show the interaction with selected Social Media content Each such interaction is SEO accodring to the article.